root-project/web/Primer/index.md

 it tells the `TGraphPainter` class to show the axes and to plot markers at the *x* and *y* positions of the specified data points.
-Note that this simple example relies on the default settings of ROOT, concerning the size of the canvas holding the plot, the marker type and the line colours and thickness used and so on.
+Note that this simple example relies on the default settings of ROOT, concerning the size of the canvas holding the plot, the marker type and the line colors and thickness used and so on.
 In a well-written, complete example, all this would need to be specified explicitly in order to obtain nice and well readable results.
 A full chapter on graphs will explain many